turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 We also want to be able to run the server so that we can hit the API over HTTP.

 We need a rackup file.
-Create a file at the root of the directory called `config.ru`, with the following code in it:
+Create a file at the root of the directory named `config.ru`, with the following code in it:

 ```ruby